ReactiveX/RxJava/docs/Writing-operators-for-2.0.md

 The rule relaxations are as follows:

-- §1.3 relaxation: `onSubscribe` may run concurrently with onNext in case the `FlowableSubscriber` calls `request()` from inside `onSubscribe` and it is the resposibility of `FlowableSubscriber` to ensure thread-safety between the remaining instructions in `onSubscribe` and `onNext`.
+- §1.3 relaxation: `onSubscribe` may run concurrently with onNext in case the `FlowableSubscriber` calls `request()` from inside `onSubscribe` and it is the responsibility of `FlowableSubscriber` to ensure thread-safety between the remaining instructions in `onSubscribe` and `onNext`.
 - §2.3 relaxation: calling `Subscription.cancel` and `Subscription.request` from `FlowableSubscriber.onComplete()` or `FlowableSubscriber.onError()` is considered a no-operation.
 - §2.12 relaxation: if the same `FlowableSubscriber` instance is subscribed to multiple sources, it must ensure its `onXXX` methods remain thread safe.
 - §3.9 relaxation: issuing a non-positive `request()` will not stop the current stream but signal an error via `RxJavaPlugins.onError`.